nikolaifischer/movie-haskell/README.md

     * stack setup
     * stack install --only-dependencies
     * stack install
+    * Start the app:
-    * Run the built movie-haskell.exe located in the .stack-work folder
+      * Copy the built movie-haskell.exe located in the .stack-work/install/.../bin folder to the root of the project
+      * Run movie-haskell.exe as root/administrator
-    * OR
+    * OR Start in Development Mode
-    * run stack exec -- yesod devel    for a development build
+      * run stack exec -- yesod devel (yesod command line tool is needed)